 Researchers at the Mayo Clinic have found that running for about 50 minutes each week -- or approximately 9.6km -- can protect the body from risk for stroke, arthritis, diabetes, high cholesterol, high blood pressure and even some cancers.
 A moderate amount of running is even good for runners with osteoarthritis and decreases their risk of needing a hip replacement.

 Running increases your metabolism, so you burn more calories all day after a bout of vigorous exercise.
+The more you exercise the more muscle mass you build the more calories you burn as well.
 A 5-minute run generates the same benefits as a 15-minute walk, and a 25-minute run is equivalent to a 105-minute walk.
 Check out the couch to 5k websites or apps if you need help getting started.